utsavlamichhane/Installing_QIIME2_Intel_chip/INSTALLATION.md

 At the end, terminal might ask yes/no, go with  yes

-# Step 18

-Close and quit the Terminal_Rosetta

 # Now you have QIIME2 Installed in your system

 # Step 19

-Just to confirm that run the following command in your normal Terminal (no need to use the Terminal_Rosetta now onwards):
+Just to make sure that run the following command in your normal Terminal (no need to use the Terminal_Rosetta now onwards):

 ```
 conda deactivate